Dosage and pack size

 · This is a very concentrated mixture.
 Less than 1/8 drop spoon (or what can fit onto a tip of a skewer) to 8 litres of milk is required.
 Or one fifth the volume of white mould added.

-Cheesemaking tips for getting the best from this culture
+Cheesemaking tips for getting the best from Geo 13

-· The addition of at least one Geo variety to white mould cheese is an optional cheesemaking practice to generate greater diversity of flavour.
-When adding more than one variety, the dosage of each variety must be reduced.
+- Geo 13 can be added along with other Geos to generate greater diversity of flavour.
+When adding more than one variety, the dosage of each variety of Geo must be reduced.

 - Geo can also be used on lactic curd types of cheeses where white mould is grown.
 The Geo is especially important in this case as there is extra acidity in this type of curd that needs to be neutralised before the white mould can grow.